 As discussed above, news accounts underscore the substantial public interest in the records sought through this Request.
 Given the ongoing and widespread media attention to this issue, the records sought will significantly contribute to public understanding of an issue of profound public importance.
-Especially because little specific information about how the President and the government plan to address the President's ethical and financial conflict issues is publically available, the records sought are certain to contribute significantly to the public's understanding of these issues.
+Especially because little specific information about how the President and the government justify, and plan to address, the President's claims of widespread voter fraud is publically available, the records sought are certain to contribute significantly to the public's understanding of these issues.